BradleyArnott/gforces-assistant/README.md

 ## Release Notes ##

+### 1.1.0
+- Added new backend styles and updated add and clone buttons to match

 ### 1.0.7
 - Added jira styles for the project dashboard and a button to easily reach the top navigation backend of V10